Welcome to today's edition of the Rush 24-7 podcast.

 We always do.

-But uh it's it's interesting to watch this.
+But it's interesting to watch this.

-And don't think that all of these superdelegates and some of the others don't they're worried.
+And don't think that all of these superdelegates and some of the others don't, they're worried.

 They are really worried that Obama cannot reach average Americans coming off a candidacy where he was their savior.

-He was their savior, he was their messiah.
+He was their savior.

 And now the very people for whom all that was intended can't stand the guy.